-With lots of types and models available, it can be difficult to know which electric breast pump is going to be best for you, or whether a manual breast pump could be more suitable.
+With lots of types and models on the market, it can be difficult to know which electric breast pump is going to be best for you, or whether a manual breast pump would be more suitable.

 Electric pump speed

 A good electric breast pump should allow you to adjust the speed and vacuum at the touch of a button and offer a range of settings to allow you to find your optimum rhythm.
-Some electric breast pumps alter the rhythm of the pump in a way that mimics the flow of milk during breastfeeding.
+Some mimic the flow of milk during breastfeeding.

 Expressing milk while out

-You may need to express milk when you're out and about, or at work – so a discreet and travel-friendly breast pump may be worth considering.
-While electric pumps tend to be heavier and more cumbersome than basic manual pumps, new electric pumps are designed to be suitable on the move as well as at home.
-Some also come with handy carrying bags and ice packs to keep the milk cold.
+You may need to express milk when you're out, or at work – so a discreet and travel-friendly breast pump may be worth considering.
+While electric pumps tend to be heavier and more cumbersome than a basic manual pump, new electric pumps are designed to be convenient whether you're at home or not.
+Some also come with handy carrying bags and ice packs to keep expressed milk cool.

-If you're comparing models in a shop, pick them up and check how heavy they are, and how easily they'll fit into your bag.
+If you're comparing models in a shop, pick them up and check how heavy they are, and whether they'll fit easily into your bag.

-Comfort is a top priority for expressing mums.
+Comfort is a top priority for mum's expressing milk.
 Using a breast pump shouldn't hurt – but some women can find the suction sensation uncomfortable.

-Look for an electric breast pump with extra features designed for mum's comfort, such as adjustable vacuum settings, cushioned cups, sensors that quickly work out your optimum pumping rhythm and pumps designed to encourage a quicker 'letdown' (the 'letdown reflex' refers to when your milk is ready to flow easily).
+Look for an electric breast pump with extra features designed for mum's comfort, such as adjustable vacuum settings, cushioned cups, sensors that quickly work out your optimum pumping rhythm and pumps designed to encourage a quicker 'letdown' (this refers to the reflex when your milk is ready to flow easily).

 Double electric breast pumps

-Double or dual pumps offer two-pump functionality – allowing you to express milk from both breasts at the same time, which can help to boost your milk production.
+Double or dual pumps offer two-pump functionality – allowing you to express milk from both breasts at the same time, which can help to boost your milk production and is less time consuming.
 On the downside, this type of pump is more cumbersome than smaller single-pump models and it might not be worth the extra investment if you don't need to express milk regularly.

 Mains or battery operated

-If you have a mains-operated breast pump, you’ll be limited to using it near a plug socket, so if you're looking for a more portable option you could choose a battery-operated model – or ideally one that offers both mains and battery operation.
+If you have a mains-operated breast pump, you’ll be limited to using it near an electric socket, so if you're looking for a more portable option you could choose a battery-operated model – or, ideally, one that offers both mains and battery operation.

 Hospital grade breast pumps

-Hospital grade breast pumps (like the Carum from Ardo pictured above) are electric pumps that you can hire, to use at home, on a monthly basis from the NHS or the National Childbirth Trust (NCT), a UK parenting charity, or local pharmacies.
+You can hire hospital grade breast pumps (such as the Carum from Ardo pictured above) to use at home, on a monthly basis from the NHS, some local pharmacies and the National Childbirth Trust (NCT), a UK parenting charity.
 They're usually larger, more powerful machines with double pumps, and are designed for very frequent use.
-If you have to stay in hospital for longer than usual, or have a baby in special care, you will probably use one there.
+If you have to stay in hospital for a longer period than usual, or have a baby in special care, you will probably use one there.

 You'll need to buy sterilised milk collection kits separately to use with the hired pump.
 Milk only comes into contact with this kit, rather than the rest of the pump.